stephendawsondev/A-Great-Step/README.md

 5. When updating form fields in local stoage, the last radio button is always selected.
 Also, all checkbox values are added.
 I think I will add a "checked" property so that only those that are checked are added.
 For the radio buttons, I will add a "selected" property.
 6. For the final validation, returning false and the error message appears to be disabling the ability to update the object in Local Storage.
 It shouldn't really be an issue since the user should not be able to get to that step without fixing the errors along the way.
 If I have time, I will come back and try to apply a fix.
 7. When a user clicks "back" on a section and if there is an error on the section they are clicking from, it prevents the next button of the section they are now on from working.
+8. On Firefox, the days of the week checkboxes are not working.
+I think this is due to the `:has` selector not being supported in Firefox.
+I will need to find a workaround for that.